dleemiller/fizzbuzz-forever/README.md

 ## Quick Start

-LOL so easy as long as you have a Blackwell Pro RTX 6000.
+Wow, so easy as long as you have a Blackwell Pro RTX 6000.
 If you don't, then you might need to muck around in the `config.yaml` and reduce the batch size.
 Your interviewer will probably understand if you need to take a minute to setup a RunPod instance.